GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 - good test strategies are KEY to increase codebase quality overtime; and a high-quality codebase is KEY to a high-quality product
 - a good set of practises DECREASES cognitive effort in write/review phases; and less effort in write/review BUYS us time and energy to focus on delivering value to customers
 - test is cheaper than bugfix; and SCALES better
+- meaningful testing ENCOURAGES us to think about useful design patterns

 [Back to top ⬆️](#pushpin-summary)